Alzenau: Sport and leisure facilities

-In each constituent community are found halls and sporting grounds for the many sport clubs.
-Available in each constituent community are playgrounds, and in some also football pitches, basketball hoops and skating facilities.
+In each Gemeindeteil are found halls and sporting grounds for the many sport clubs.
+Available in each Gemeindeteil are playgrounds, and in some also football pitches, basketball hoops and skating facilities.
 In summer, the Waldschwimmbad (“Forest Swimming Pool”) and the Meerhofsee (lake) are open.
 Furthermore, the pool at the Edith-Stein-Realschule is open to the public a few evenings each week.
 The bodies of water that arose from the former brown coal works on the Kahler Seenplatte (“Kahl Lake Plateau”) lie nearby, from 5 to 10 km away.

 The football club, FC Bayern Alzenau, is based in Alzenau.